See what questions

 Dementia may be a drug interaction: A common scenario in aged care is for a patient to show mental decline to dementia.
 Whereas this can, of course, occur due to various medical conditions, such as a ...read more »

 Undiagnosed celiac disease in pregnancy harms fetus: The failure to diagnose the common but less known digestive disease celiac disease (see symptoms of celiac disease) is linked to adverse fetal outcomes.
-See misdiagnosis of celiac disease....read more »
+See misdiagnosis of...read more »

 Other ways to find a doctor, or use doctor, physician and specialist online research services:

 Research extensive quality ratings and patient safety measures for hospitals, clinics and medical facilities in health specialties related to Fetal alcohol syndrome:

 Rare types of medical conditions and diseases in related medical categories: